Anti-social behaviour involving council tenants

 - council tenants that are involved in anti-social behaviour

 - not council tenants, but are involved in anti-social behaviour that affects our tenants.

-Find out how the council deals with incidents of hate crime, and how you can be a considerate neighbour.
+Find out how we deal with incidents of hate crime, and how you can be a considerate neighbour.